Simply download and start using it right away. No registration required.

 Free and open source

-OpenBoard is an open source cross-platform interactive whiteboard application designed primarily for use in schools and universities.
+OpenBoard is an open source cross-platform teaching software for interactive whiteboard designed primarily for use in schools and universities.
 It can be used both with interactive whiteboards or in a dual-screen setup with a pen-tablet display and a beamer.

 OpenBoard was originally forked from Open-Sankoré 2.0, which was itself based on Uniboard.
 This fork was created to refocus the software on its original core functionalities and values, that is the work of a teacher in a classroom, privileging the ease of use.
 The evolution of this software will therefore take place in accordance with these core principles.